levkk/rwf/docs/docs/models/migrations.md

     DROP TABLE users;
     ```

-Once finished, applying the migration can be done by running the following command:
+Once finished, applying the migration can be done by running the `migrate run` command:

 === "Command"
     ```